 Anyone who has these ways of being may have a tough time hearing statements like the above because it hurts.
 It is well meaning but it minimizes the struggle and beauty of differences.
 It’s kind of like saying” Everyone has a little Hispanic/ African/ German in them.” or "Everyone is a little blind in their sight."
 Um no…Some people have 20/20 vision.
 We don’t give these statements with physical differences yet we do it with mental differences?
 These Neurodiverse traits take a lot of work to discover, find validation in, and adjust to.
 It is invalidating to the journey and hard work of these people to say that "everyone" also is like this.
 It would be rude to say this to someone who is blind or of a different race or someone who is sharing their life path of struggles and beauty, to minimize it by saying "all" of us are like that.
 It disregards the specific wiring, or essence of that person.

 Let's get this myth out of the way first...we actually do not wanted to be treated normally.
 There is a difference between being treated with understanding and dignity and being treated like every other normally wired person.
 We are NOT wired normally so there are exceptions to our treatment.
 This is true in the medical world so it is going to also be true in the social world.
 We DO want to be treated with the SAME respect regarding our gifts and weaknesses that normal people do but this does not translate into being treated "normally."
-In my experience "normally" means not accommodating some sensory torture or being considerate about the fact that eye contact feels painful (see THIS post.)
+In my experience "normally" means not being forced into experiencing some sensory torture or having others be considerate about the fact that eye contact feels painful (see THIS post.)
 We don't need more ignorance.

 Ableism and Neurodiversity (Click here for a brief explanation and roots of the Neurodiverse movement) are relatively new words and the fight for existence and fight against Ableism is a relatively new movement.
 (Click HERE for a brief guide into the rhetoric of Ableism.)
 Like the Civil Rights Movement we need people to speak up for their own differences and need for respect.
 Martin Luther King was often despised for speaking out but he was crucial to the movement, along with many others who spread his name, referenced his speeches and pointed to the many injustices based on race.
 In the Feminist movement, words like "Patriarchy" were unheard of prior to the sixties and seventies.
 Now it is common knowledge and accepted into our society.
 Ableism is now on the forefront and it takes the people who belong to the Neurodiverse groups to spread the word.
 If it doesn't come from us, it is often skewed.
 Professionals are often well meaning but do not understand all the nuances in our brain.
 Since we live in our brain, we can probably explain more accurately than someone who only studies us.
 When we have the time to get out the words this can be effective.
 Usually written word is better for us, thus all the articles and references.
 It is easier for us to send out trusted sources or our own words and hope something sinks in than to explain it in person, which an NT would probably prefer.
 In person is always tougher because of distractions, grasping for words and sensory overload.